 Yes!
 If for whatever reason you prefer to not use any nuts, just add an additional 1/4 cup of powdered sugar to the cookie dough.
 This will give you the same great texture without the nuts.

 This can be for a few different reasons.
 One, your cookie dough was too soft or sticky from the butter being over softened.
 Chilling the dough for 15 to 30 minutes will help with this.
 Two, you used a low quality butter which has a higher water content and more fillers in it.
-Avoid this by using high quality butters like Challenge or Kerry Gold.
+Avoid this by using higher quality butters, I like Challenge.

 This is most likely because too much flour was added.
 Remember to always measure flour properly with a kitchen scale or using the “spoon and level” method.
 This can also happen if the pecan pieces are too large.